Nekitori17/Shakiri-Ayui/README.md

 bun i
 ```

-- For Development with .env.development:
+- For Development with .env.dev:

 ```bash
 bun run dev
 ```

-- For Deployment with .env.production:
+- For Deployment with .env.prod:

 ```bash
 bun run start